Setting Up a Bitnob Account

 Verify Your Setup

-A quick call to the /api/v1/wallets endpoint confirms you’ve set up your account and keys correctly.
-To learn about authenticating your API requests, refer to our Authentication Guide Here’s an example using a sandbox API key:
+A quick call to the /api/balances endpoint confirms you’ve set up your account and keys correctly.
+To learn about authenticating your API requests, refer to our Authentication Guide Here’s an example using a sandbox key:

 Next Steps